 What are symptoms of celiacs disease and am I more likely to have it because my grandfather does?

 Variable Sx; slight: Celiac can have variable sx, incl gas, bloat, diarrhea, wt loss, rarely gain, constipation, joint aches and pains (often from vitamin d def), fatigue (often from iron def), osteoporosis, swallowing probl, rarely liver probl.
 Can get screened with blood testing, and/or genetic testing.
 Assoc with other autoimmune diseases such as ibd, psoriasis, rheum arth, lupus, type 1 diabetes, thyroid disease. ...Read moreSee 1 more doctor answer

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Hyperthyroidism caused celiac disease
+- Celiac disease

 - Celiac disease medication

 - Can celiac disease cause high lymphocytes?

-- Does celiac disease cause nose bleeds?
+- Can celiac disease cause nose bleeds?